daffainfo/ctf-writeup/UIUCTF 2023/vimjail2.5/README.md

 > Connect with `socat file:$(tty),raw,echo=0 tcp:vimjail2-5.chal.uiuc.tf:1337`.
 You may need to install socat.

 ## About the Challenge
-We have been given several files related to this chall and I have collected them in 1 zip file (You can download the zip file [here](vimjail2.5.zip)).
+We were given several files related to this chall and I have collected them in 1 zip file (You can download the zip file [here](vimjail2.5.zip)).
 In this challenge, we enter `insert mode` in vim, and we have to escape `insert mode` to obtain the flag.
 If we check the `entry.sh` file

 ```bash
 #!/usr/bin/env sh